AR Application Process

 Recommendation deadline.
 Three completed recommendations must be submitted online by 11:59 p.m.

-Information on each of the residence halls and graduate communities including vacancies will be available in the Spring Semester.
+Information on each of the residence halls, including vacancies will be available in the Spring Semester.

 AR Interviews conducted

 Offers are extended between noon and 1 p.m.

 Candidates must accept or decline by 5 p.m.